-Festivals celebrated at Lenyadri Ganpati Temple
+Which festivals are celebrated at Lenyadri Ganpati Temple?

 Magh: The Chaturthi during Magh is an important time for celebrations at the Girijatmaj Temple.
 People celebrate it from Magh Shudh 1 to Magh Shudh 6 (January – February).
 Also, priests conduct an Akhand Harinaam Saptah during this period.

-How to reach Lenyadri Ganpati Temple
+How to reach Lenyadri Ganpati Temple?

-Air: The nearest airport is at Pune, which is well connected to all major Indian cities.
+- Air: The nearest airport is at Pune, which is well connected to all major Indian cities.

 Lenyadri Ganpati Temple trust operates Yatri Niwas and offers accommodation at nominal charges.
 Pilgrims also stay at Pune and drive down to Lenyadri.